ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 For this step, please ask someone to take a photo of you, with your face and your name tag visible.
 We will use these pictures to create a roster, so please make sure you are easily recognizable.
 They can then send you the photo through email.

-Once you have the photo in your email, access it from the web browser of the ACMS linux machine at which you are seated.
+Once you have the photo in your email, access it from the web browser of the ETS

+linux machine at which you are seated.
 Save the photo (i.e. the .png, .jpg, or whatever) to a file.
 Depending on the browser you are using, this file may end up in your "home directory", or in some other directory (e.g. `~/Downloads`, `~/Desktop`, etc.)